tryscer/flock/flock-music.md

 ​	The beggar whistles.
 ​	"Pardon me," says Cindy.
 ​	"Caint hear ya without the pling of change in my cup," says the beggar.
 ​	"Oh," says Cindy.
 "Sorry."
 She finds a quarter in her handbag and puts it in the cup.
-The beggar changes his rhythm.
 ​	"Thank you," he says.
 ​	"So sir -- did you happen to see this guy with funny clothes and a big drum in his hand?"
 ​	The beggar raises his head at her.